ppriyansh-05/JAVA_SEM_4/README.md

 # JAVA SEM 4 Assignments

+## 📌 Description
+This repository contains all Java assignments for Semester 4.

-## 📁 Assignments
+## 📂 Structure

-- A1: Calculator
-- A2: Vehicle
-- A3: Book
+- A1_Calculator → Basic calculator program
+- A2_Vehicle → OOP concepts
+- A3_Book → Exception handling & collections
-- A4: Vector
+- A4_Vector → Vector operations
-- A5: Banking
+- A5_Banking → Banking system (OOP)
+- A6_Employee → Inheritance & polymorphism
+- A7_StudentRecord → File handling (CSV CRUD)
+- A8_Inventory → Design Patterns (Singleton, Adapter, Iterator)
+- A9_JDBC → Database connectivity
+- A10_JavaFX → GUI application

+## 🛠 Technologies Used
-- A6: Employee
+- Java
-- A7: Student Record
+- JavaFX
-- A8: Inventory (Design Patterns)
-- A9: JDBC
+- JDBC
-- A10: JavaFX

-Each folder contains the respective assignment code.